 Regardless of how you get in, most lounges follow a few base rules.
 Most are located airside of security, although a few big airports also have landside arrivals lounges.
 Typically, you need to show a boarding pass for a flight on the day you enter.

 The main problem you might encounter is at a large airport with separate terminals: If you can’t find an airside lounge in the terminal you’re using, you may have to go outside security to a different terminal, go through security there to gain access to the lounge, then repeat the process to get back to the terminal you’re using.

-Presumably, you don’t need to be convinced that lounge features are desirable, but you may have to be convinced to pay up to $450 a year to take advantage of those features.
+Presumably, you don’t need to be convinced that airport lounge features are desirable, but you might have to be convinced to pay up to $450 a year to take advantage of those features.
 Annual deals look pretty good if you travel often: Check out programs on the airlines you fly the most and premium credit cards.
 And if you aren’t sure, try a day pass somewhere to see if you find it worthwhile.

 Several websites focus on airport lounges, including locators, prices, and even advance booking of day-use entry.
 Check LoungeBuddy or LoungeReview, where you’ll find everything you ever wanted to know about lounge access.